Pablo Fontanello: Career

 In 2009, Fontanello transferred to Parma, but returned on loan to Tigre in January 2010.
 In July 2010, the Argentine defender was loaned again, this time to Gimnasia y Esgrima La Plata.

-In August 2011, Fontanello was loaned to Chornomorets Odessa until the end of the season.
+In August 2011, Fontanello was loaned to Chornomorets Odesa until the end of the season.

 At the start of March 2014, Fontanello left Chornomorets Odesa due to the civil unrest caused by the 2014 Ukrainian revolution, going on to sign for Stabæk in Norway at the end of the transfer window.
 After spending three months in Norway, Fontanello moved to Russian Premier League side Ural in June 2014.
-On 19 October 2014, he scored his first goal for Ural against Spartak Moscow in a 2-0 win.
+On 19 October 2014, he scored his first goal for Ural against Spartak Moscow in a 2–0 win.

 In March 2017, Fontanello signed for Ordabasy in the Kazakhstan Premier League.
 On 4 August 2021, Fontanello left Ordabasy by mutual consent.